-Waste rock and radiologically-contaminated soil (radwaste) will be excavated from all mine areas except the designated covered waste consolidation area (CWCA) location and placed in compacted lifts within the CWCA footprint at that location.
+Waste rock and radiologically contaminated soil (radwaste) will be excavated from all mine areas except the designated covered waste consolidation area (CWCA) location and placed in compacted lifts within the CWCA footprint at that location.
 The location for the CWCA is the area east of the mine access road and west of the fence along the east side of the mine area, where substantial radwaste is already in place (Figure 3).
-Radwaste with the highest radiological content and other radwaste located closest to the shaft will be placed as backfill in the shaft concurrently with contaminated material identified in Section 4.2.1 above.
+Radwaste with the highest radiological content will be placed as backfill in the shaft concurrently with the contaminated material identified in Section 4.2.1 above.
 The remaining radwaste will be excavated first from the most distal locations and carried directly to the CWCA, working progressively toward the CWCA.
+The most contaminated radiological material will be placed within the lower levels of the CWCA to minimize exposure at the surface.
 The Bureau of Reclamation (BLM) has given approval in writing for SRI to access the west end of Section 7, R 9 W, T 14 N for removal of soil contamination from the mine (Figure 3).
 SRI has given assurance to BLM that the disturbed ground will be reclaimed to the same standards as the mine site.

-All existing radwaste is within a few hundred feet of the proposed CWCACWCA location.
+All existing radwaste is within a few hundred feet of the proposed CWCA location.
 This short haul distance will make it feasible to:

-• Excavate by dozer and push most of the radwaste directly to the CWCA or the shaft, and

-• Excavate by wheel loader and load trucks to carry radwaste to the CWCA, or both excavate and haul radwaste by wheel loader to the CWCA or shaft from distances beyond efficient dozer push.
+- Excavate by dozer and push most of the radwaste directly to the CWCA or the shaft, and - Excavate by wheel loader and load trucks to carry radwaste to the CWCA, or both excavate and haul radwaste by wheel loader to the CWCA or shaft from distances beyond efficient dozer push.